CodePushGo/website/src/content/blog/en/do-capgo-work-for-cordova.md

 Cordova Doesn't Support Latest Native Platform and Language Evolutions: Cordova doesn't support the latest evolution of native platform and language by default, such as Kotlin and Swift.
 This means that Cordova is incapable of providing the latest and greatest app development experiences for users.

-Capacitor: A More Modern Alternative: CodePushGo has adopted Capacitor as a more modern alternative to Cordova.
-Capacitor allows for the inclusion of external libraries, which means that CodePushGo can rely on the best libraries and keep them up-to-date.
+React Native: A More Modern Alternative: CodePushGo has adopted React Native as a more modern alternative to Cordova.
+React Native allows for the inclusion of external libraries, which means that CodePushGo can rely on the best libraries and keep them up-to-date.
 This results in a more robust and stable app development platform.

 Here's another reason why CodePushGo doesn't support Cordova: maintaining the same level of quality and features as Cordova is not feasible for a bootstrapping company.
 To keep the product top-notch, CodePushGo stays focused on utilizing the most modern and efficient tools available.

-If you're looking to get live updates for a good price, your best choice is to upgrade to Capacitor.
+If you're looking to get live updates for a good price, your best choice is to upgrade to React Native.
 This will not only improve the performance and user experience of your app, but it will also make it future-proof.

 Don't miss out on the benefits of modern app development.
-Upgrade to Capacitor today for live updates and a bright future for your app.
+Upgrade to React Native today for live updates and a bright future for your app.

 However, making the switch to CodePushGo may seem daunting.
-The official Capacitor tutorial for migration may take you a week and be difficult to understand if you have no prior experience with coding in native.
-Capacitor requires a solid understanding of the basics of native platform, which can be overwhelming for some.
+The official React Native tutorial for migration may take you a week and be difficult to understand if you have no prior experience with coding in native.
+React Native requires a solid understanding of the basics of native platform, which can be overwhelming for some.

 But fear not!
 You have a more efficient and stress-free option.
 By [hiring me](https://cal.com/martindonadieu/convert-your-cordova-app-to-capacitor/), the creator of CodePushGo, you can have your app upgraded in just a week.
 Not only will I handle the migration, but I'll also teach your team the basics of native platform so that you can continue to develop and maintain your app with ease.